 Treat yourself to more than just a Mimosa or a Bloody Mary this weekend.
-Discover your new favorite brunch beverage here.
-We’ve rounded up a selection of our top 5 favorites.
-We’ve dropped in tasty little tidbits of history on them incase you need a little extra persuasion to try something new, we know change can be hard.
+Discover new brunch cocktails here in this roundup of our top 5 favorites.
+We’ve dropped in tasty little tidbits of history on them in case you need a little extra persuasion to try something new, we know change can be hard.

 Kick off your weekend with one of these tasty recipes.